-What your pillow is filled with?!
+What is your pillow filled with?
 Fillings sometimes are called stuffing or filler, which defines its character, affecting ventilation, cooling, or allergen relief.
-Depending on the type of pillow filling and the quantity used, your pillow can be totally unique and appropriate to your preferences: soft, firm, supportive, low, or high loft.
+Depending on the sort of pillow filling and the used quantity, your pillow could be entirely unique & appropriate to your preferences: supportive, firm, soft, high or low loft.

 Down and feather blends are a traditional bedding fill and are popular due to how well it shapes and molds to your weight- all while providing a soft feel and decent underlying support.
 A good down and feather fill can last for many years and is considered high quality.

-Memory foam provides contouring comfort and usually a firmer support for thin pillow choices.
-It also can be shredded to allow for adjustability, contouring, shaping, and proper support.
+Memory foam delivers contouring comfort & generally stronger support for thin pillow selections.
+Also, it could be shredded to allow for proper support, shaping, contouring, and adjustability.

-Kapok is a natural fiber that is extremely soft and airy, and it is often used with other materials (such as shredded memory foam) to achieve a soft yet supportive balance.
+Kapok is a natural fiber that is extremely soft and airy, and it is often used with other materials (like shredded memory foam) to attain a soft yet supportive balance.

-Gel layers and gel-infused poly-fiber are popular additions to many pillow fillings due to their conductive properties that help draw heat from surfaces that are warmer than they are – creating a cooling sensation.
+Gel-infused poly-fiber & gel layers are popular additions to several pillow fillings because of their conductive properties that help draw heat from surfaces that are warmer than they are – creating a cooling sensation.

 You want to go out shopping for a new & cozy pillow.
-There are some hints of buying a pillow.
-The first thing is to consider if you want a high or low loft pillow?
+There are some hints about buying a pillow.
+The first thing is to consider if you want a high or low loft pillow.
 When it comes to pillows, loft is a term or concept you need to know about.

 Loft refers to the height or thickness of your pillow.
 You can essentially replace the word ‘loft’ with ‘height’.
-Some people want a thick and firm pillow, while some others want a low and soft pillow, depending on their needs.
+Some people want a firm & thick pillow, while some others desire a soft and low pillow, which depends on their needs.

-Under the market standards, there are 3 common loft measurement:
+Under the standards of the market, there are three common loft measurements: